EdoardoCostantini/mi-hd/notes/methods.md

 		* DVs: continuous, dichotomous, and categorical DVs (you simply run mice on a low-dimensional dataset of DV and IVs + auxiliary)
 	* Limitations:
-		* A priori knowledge of analysis model - Related to this issue, the method proposed by Howard et al 2015 extracts PCs only form the auxiliary vairables and not from the real or otherwise selected predictors in the models and then uses the predictors + auxiliary Principal Components for the actual imputation.
-This however, does not allow to automatically include interaction effects and squared terms between real / selected predictors and auxiliary vairables.
+		* A priori knowledge of analysis model - The method proposed by Howard et al 2015 extracts PCs only form the auxiliary vairables and not from the real or otherwise selected predictors in the models and then uses the predictors + auxiliary Principal Components for the actual imputation.
+This however, does not allow to automatically include interaction effects and squared terms between ture / selected predictors and auxiliary vairables.
 In the implementation I perfromed here I decided to extract PCs form the auxiliary variables which have no missing values and then use the predictors + auxiliary PCs for imputation with regular MICE.
-This is howver undesirable as we are not exlpoiting the full potential of PCA for dimension reduction; this would still require to manually specify interactions and squared terms between real/selected predictors in the imputation model; we need to assume that we know the analysis model (ie which vairables are auxiliary and which variables are predicotrs at least) before we perform the imputation, which is not ideal.
+This is howver undesirable as we are not exlpoiting the full potential of PCA for dimension reduction; this would still require to manually specify interactions and squared terms between real/selected predictors in the imputation model; we need to assume that we know the analysis model (ie which variables are auxiliary and which variables are predicotrs at least) before we perform the imputation, which is not ideal.
+		* The initial round of imputations to obtain a filled in dataset from which to extract PCs needs to be low dimensional at the moment.
+1) Howard paper does not provide ideas on how to initalize when data for PC extraction is n < P; 2) PcAux 'createPcAux' function fails because internal 'doSIngleImputation' function requires low dimensional data.
+Solution: extrapolate code to create a version of it that uses known analysis model for inital imputation or assume auxialiry vairbales are fully observed
 	* Packages/Software:
 		* PcAux package implements Howards et al 2015
 		* look into the missMDA function of the R package 'factominer'.
 It might be doing something close